FuelLabs/fuel-core/deployment/README.md

 ### k8s Cluster Deployment

-Once your env file is updated with your parameters, then run the [create-k8s.sh][create-k8s-sh] to deploy the k8s cluster to your cloud provider:
+Once your env file is updated with your parameters, then run the [create-k8s.sh][create-k8s-sh] to create, deploy, update, and/or setup the k8s cluster to your cloud provider:

 ```bash
 ./create-k8s.sh
 ```
 The script will read the "k8s_provider" from the env file and then terraform will automatically create the k8s cluster.

+Note:

+- During the create-k8s script run, please do not interrupt your terminal as terraform is deploying your infrastructure.

+If you stop the script somehow, terraform may lock the state of configuration.

+- If you have deployed an AWS EKS cluster, post creation of the EKS cluster make sure the proper IAM users have access to the EKS cluster via the [aws-auth][add-users-aws-auth] configmap to run the other deployment scripts.

 ### k8s Cluster Delete

-If you need to tear down your k8s cluster, just run the [delete-k8s.sh][delete-k8s-sh] script:
+If you need to tear down your entire k8s cluster, just run the [delete-k8s.sh][delete-k8s-sh] script:

 ```bash
 ./delete-k8s.sh